Tesla Effect: A Tex Murphy Adventure: Production and filming

+Reception

-ReceptionTesla Effect: A Tex Murphy Adventure received mixed to positive reviews from critics.
+Tesla Effect: A Tex Murphy Adventure received mixed to positive reviews from critics.
 Mixed opinions of the game came mostly from general interest gaming sites, whereas more positive opinions of the game came from gaming sites focused on adventure games.
 It received an average score of 69.25% on GameRankings and a weighted score of 68/100 on Metacritic.
 The game's production values sharply divided opinion, with most praising the quality of the FMV portions, while criticizing the quality of the in-game graphics.Tesla Effect was almost universally hailed as a faithful sequel, with much of both the game's praise and criticism hinged on its steadfast adherence to the conventions of the genre and series.
 Patrick Klepek from Giant Bomb remarked: "It's unapologetic about its roots, even when it probably shouldn't be".
 Polygon's Justin McElroy wrote that the fans of Tex Murphy will love this game, but thought that the game will have a difficulty with those who are new to the series.
 Among the conventions commonly criticized were the need to search for small, hard-to-find objects, and the ambiguity of dialog choices.

 Adventure Gamers praised the game for its traditional adventure gameplay, arguing that "Tesla Effect doesn't reinvent the wheel, nor does it aim to.
 What it does attempt – and successfully accomplishes – is to mark the comeback of a beloved adventure gaming icon, and to do so in a way familiar to legions of fans".
 Likewise, Adventure Classic Gaming praised the game as "a perfect sendoff for a beloved series that has survived the rise and fall of a once dying genre" and "an easy recommendation for all Tex Murphy fans who long to see Tex return in full form".